shayandavoodii/OnlinePortfolioSelection.jl/docs/src/ML.md

 Meta-learning strategies are employed to combine opinions from experts to formulate a final portfolio.
 Each expert's opinion is represented as a vector of weights summing to one.
 Subsequently, the performance of each expert is quantified, influencing the final portfolio.
 Each expert can either be a portfolio optimization model or simply a vector of weights as an input.
 The following meta-learning strategies are currently implemented in the package:

 1. Combination Weights based on Online Gradient Descent (CW-OGD)
+2. Continuous Aggregating Exponential Gradient (CAEG)

 ## Combination Weights based on Online Gradient Descent (CW-OGD)